-Other than Mr. Watkins' Separation Agreement, we have not entered into employment or change-in-control agreements, contracts or arrangements with any of our executive officers, except for standard form employee confidentiality and nondisclosure agreements with our employees, including each of our named executive officers.
+We have not entered into employment or change-in-control agreements, contracts or arrangements with any of our executive officers, except for standard form employee confidentiality and nondisclosure agreements with our employees, including each of our named executive officers.
 Any future employment or change-in-control agreements, contracts, and arrangements will be subject to the discretion of our board of directors and/or compensation committee, as applicable.

-Concurrent with the closing of our initial public offering, we adopted a plan to provide severance benefits to eligible employees (our "Severance Pay Plan").
+Concurrent with the closing of our initial public offering, we adopted a plan to provide severance benefits to eligible employees, or our "Severance Pay Plan".
 Our Severance Pay Plan offers employees, including our named executive officers, with at least one year of service a lump sum cash payment in the event of an involuntary severance (other than for cause) as a result of or within 12 months following or 60 days prior to a change in control.
-Employees are generally eligible to receive between four (4) and twenty-six (26) weeks' salary, with the amount payable to a given employee determined by multiplying two (2) weeks' salary by total number of completed years of service.
+Employees are generally eligible to receive between four and 26 weeks' salary, with the amount payable to a given employee determined by multiplying two weeks' salary by total number of completed years of service.
 However, executive officers are eligible to receive a lump sum amount equal to six months' salary.